The Archaeology of Belize Tour

 Registration

-A deposit of $750 per person is required along with your registration form.
+A deposit of $1000 per person is required along with your registration & health forms, which will be linked in the email confirmation you receive once you pay your deposit on our booking platform.
 Final payment is due 120 days before departure.
-Upon receipt of your deposit and completed registration form, you will be sent a reading list and a tour bulletin containing travel information.
-Prior to the trip, we will send links to various websites of pertinent interest.
-Click here to download our Registration Form.
+Prior to departure, you will be sent a reading list and a tour bulletin containing travel information.

 Air Ticketing